-Cecil Baker + Partners
+Cecil Baker & Partners

-1107 Walnut Street # 2, Philadelphia, PA 19107
+1107 Walnut St., Philadelphia, PA 19107

-About Cecil Baker + Partners
+About Cecil Baker & Partners

-1315 Walnut Street, Suite 1614, Philadelphia, PA 19107
+1315 Walnut St. Ste. #1614, Philadelphia, PA 19107

-Located in the Center City neighborhood of Philadelphia, Boxwood Architects is a full-service architecture studio offering interior design, graphics, and project management.
-The firm has been featured in AIA Philadelphia Emerging Architectures Exhibition, and their work has been published in the Miami New Times, The Washington Post, The Washington Business Journal, philly.com, Eater Philly and Eater DC.
-The firm is led by John Weckerly RA and Sal Guerrero, RA.
-Weckerly is a graduate of Temple University’s Tyler School of Art and Architecture and has over 20 years years of experience working in the profession.
-He leads Boxwood’s business development, project administration, design, quality control, and construction-related issues.
+Located in the Center City neighborhood, Boxwood Architects is a full-service architecture studio offering interior design and project management.
+Its works can often be found in the pages of Miami New Times, The Washington Post, The Washington Business Journal, Eater Philly and Eater DC.
+Founder John Weckerly, who has over 20 years of experience, leads Boxwood’s business development, project administration, design, quality control, and construction-related issues.
 His co-founder, Sal Guerrero, has 13 years experience in the profession and is also a graduate of Temple University Tyler School of Art and Architecture.
 He serves as Boxwood’s studio director, in charge of concept design, design development, and construction documents.

 Studio Agoos Lovera

-1 S Broad Street, Philadelphia, PA 19107
+1 S Broad St., Philadelphia, PA 19107

 About Studio Agoos Lovera

-211 N 13th Street, Philadelphia, PA 19107
+211 N 13th St. Ste.#503, Philadelphia, PA 19107

-100 E Penn Square #1080, Philadelphia, PA 19107
+100 E Penn Sq.
+Ste. #1080, Philadelphia, PA 19107

-1520 Locust Street, Suite 702, Philadelphia, PA 19102
+1520 Locust St. Ste. #702, Philadelphia, PA 19102

 About Cicada Architecture